CAFDataProcessing/worker-languagedetection/worker-languagedetection/README.md

     Default: `worker-out`
     Sets the output queue where results are returned

+### Per Tenant Settings
+ - `fieldSpecs`
+    This field specifies to the worker on what fields to perform language detection.
+It is a string of comma-seperated values, each value will either be a complete field name or a partial field name supplied with a wildcard character "*".
+    **Example:** `{"fieldSpecs": "CONTENT_*, TITLE, SUBJECT"}`
+	This Example will cause the worker to check the TITLE and SUBJECT fields of the document provided as well as any field that begins `CONTENT_`.

 ## Output Format

+#### Standard processing:

 The document is marked up with a list of the languages detected as well as the confidence in the result.
 The following fields are added: